Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 DirectX Ray Tracing, Vulkan's NV Ray Tracing extension, and OptiX (or collectively, the RTX APIs) build on the same execution model for running user code to trace and process rays.
-The user creates a shader binding table (SBT), which consists of a set of shader function handles and embedded parameters for these functions.
+The user creates a *Shader Binding Table* (SBT), which consists of a set of shader function handles and embedded parameters for these functions.
 The shaders in the table are executed depending on whether or not a geometry was hit by a ray, and which geometry was hit.
 When a geometry is hit a set of parameters specified on both the host and